alexjlockwood/AndroidDesignPatterns/_posts/2016-10-22-play-pause-icon.md

 {% include posts/2016/10/22/transforming_paths_interactive_demo.html %}

 Transformations are widely used to animate icons.
-Here are three more examples of icons that depend on group transformations in order to be animated.
+Below are three more examples of icons that depend on group transformations in order to be animated.

-{% include posts/2016/10/22/transforming_paths_demo.html %}

 The expand/collapse icon ([source code][asl_checkable_expandcollapse]) on the left consists of only two straight line paths.
 When clicked, the two straight lines are simultaneously rotated 90 degrees and translated vertically in order to create the transition between the expanded and collapsed states.